a more rugged version of the Skoda Rapid Spaceback dubbed the ScoutLine will go on sale in Europe in July

-Set to go on sale in Europe this July, although already confirmed as not coming to the UK, the ScoutLine features more rugged styling than that of the standard car and is designed, according to Skoda, to help the Czech brand forge a more emotional connetion with its customers.
+Skoda has already confirmed the model will not be coming to the UK.
+The ScoutLine features more rugged styling than that of the standard car and is designed, according to Skoda, to help the Czech brand forge a more emotional connetion with its customers.

 New styling elements on the ScoutLine include redesigned front and rear bumpers, which have been styled to give the car an off-road look, as well as new side skirts.
 The car can be ordered with either 16in or 17in alloy wheels.